Do you have questions? We have answers!

 numerous clubs.
 Although it takes some coordination along with a

 heightened sense of responsibility and determination to participate

 fully in multiple activities, the band program makes all attempts to be

-flexible whenever possible to share students and realizes the value of a
+flexible whenever possible to share students with extracurricular activities like clubs and sports and realizes the value of a

 student with a completely well-rounded high school experience.